-Given the recent threats of large scale ICE raids, the Northern California Rapid Immigration Response Network (NCRRN) is preparing to coordinate with local networks on an emergency basis, even as we put more permanent protocols in place.
+Given the recent threats of large scale ICE raids, the Northern California Rapid Response & Immigrant Defense Network (NCRRIDN) is preparing to coordinate with local networks on an emergency basis, even as we put more permanent protocols in place.

 Our network hopes to serve support and coordinate with local rapid response networks in Northern California.
 At this time, the network cannot guarantee that an attorney will be deployed to respond to all requests for assistance, however we will attempt to respond to all inquiries as they arise.

 In order to facilitate this process, we ask that local networks observe the following protocol:

 If an individual is picked up in your community, please verify that an enforcement action has taken place and complete an intake.

 - If your network does not have an attorney activation component, please send the completed intake to the NCRRN coordinator housed at the JDC

 - If your network does not have an attorney activation component, please send the completed intake to the NCRRN coordinator housed at the JDC.
 If your network has attorney activation, please activate the local attorney network and contact the NCRRN for additional support.